genidma/teatime-accessibility/README.md

 _New features are added regularly_.
 Please see the [feedback](https://github.com/genidma/teatime-accessibility?tab=readme-ov-file#feedback) section towards the end of this Readme.

+## Features

+- **Simple Timer**: Easy-to-use interface with start/stop controls
+- **Visual Notifications**: Fullscreen alerts, for you to go and enjoy your cuppa tea
+- **Sound Notifications**: Audible sounds to complement visual notifications (if you choose to enable this option)
+- **Customizable Animations**: Choose from multiple animated sprites to display when timer completes
+- **Accessibility Features**:
+  - Large, clear display
+  - High contrast mode
+  - Font scaling options
+  - Keyboard shortcuts
+- **Statistics Tracking**: Automatic logging and viewing of tea sessions w/ the ability to export to CSV
+- **Settings Dialog**: Configure animation preferences through a user-friendly interface
+- **Mini-Mode**: Compact display mode for a smaller window footprint
+- **Nano-Mode**: Ultra-compact mode with transparent background that shows only the timer digits
+- **Custom Skins**: Personalize the appearance with different visual themes
+- **Preset Durations**: Quick access to 45 minute and 60 minute presets

 # Demo & Screenshots

 ### open app & start/stop the timer